reacton-js/reacton/README.md

 }
 ```

-Make changes to the *index.html* file as shown below:
+Make changes to the *index.html* file, as shown below:

 ```html
 <!DOCTYPE html>